VincidaB/bpc_na_vinci_code/our_tests/README.md

 ## Installation

-To install the code, you can use the following command from the root of the repo (preferably in a virtual environment) :
+To install the required libraries, you can use the following command from the root of the repo (preferably in a virtual environment) :

 ```bash
 pip install -e .